 Registration fees vary significantly by state and vessel length.
 Expect to pay anywhere from $15 to over $200 for initial registration.
 Most states use a tiered fee structure based on boat length, with larger vessels paying more.
 Some states also factor in engine horsepower or vessel age.

 Registration periods typically run one to three years, with annual renewal being most common.
-Many states offer online renewal through their DMV or marine agency website.
+Many states offer online renewal through their DMV or marine agency website—a massive improvement from the old days of standing in line.
 Set a calendar reminder 30 to 60 days before expiration, as processing can take one to two weeks.
 Most states provide temporary registration certificates for immediate use while waiting for permanent documents.

 Displaying Registration Numbers